NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 To use the devide-and-conquer (DnC) mode, the python API must be installed.
-The DnC mode accepts the same format of property description as the Marabou executable.
-It also requires the availability of both the protobuf format and the nnet format of the network with the same suffix.
+The DnC mode accepts the same format of property description as the Marabou engine.
+For now, it requires the availability of both the protobuf format and the nnet format of the network with the same suffix.

 The network is passed to the DnC solver using the flag -n, and the property is passed to it using the flag -q.
-In addition to these two mandatory flags, there are several additional flags to set the parameters of the system.
-Run
+In addition to these two mandatory flags, there are several additional flags.
+Call
       - python3 ./maraboupy/DnC.py --help
-to see the list of options.
+to see the full list of options.

-To see an example of using the DnC mode, try running:
+As an example of using the DnC mode, try running:
-      - python3 ./maraboupy/DnC.py -n executable_example/acas -q executable_example/property.txt -w 4 --summary-file executable_example/summary.txt
+      - python3 ./maraboupy/DnC.py -n executable_example/acas -q executable_example/property.txt -w 4 --log-file executable_example/log.txt

-This checks the property on the network "acas" using 4 cores, and writes a summary file about performance.
-You can also pass in additional flags, such as --log-file executable_example/log.txt to view more detailed statistics as well as  the satisfying assignment.
+This checks the property on the network "acas" using 4 cores and writing the satisfying model as well as detailed statistics to executable_example/log.txt

 4. Experiments described in the paper